AmyWilford/Weather-Dashboard/README.md

 ## Description

 Use this site to search the weather conditions for any city in the world.
 Get up-to-date information on current weather conditions, and forecasted conditions for the week ahead.
-Past search results will automatically save so you can revisit your searches to see continued up-to-date data.
+Past search results will automatically save so you can revisit your searches to see updated forecast reports.

 ### User Story